Riftia: Reproduction

-The large ovaries of females run within the gonocoel along the entire length of the trunk and are ventral to the trophosome.
+The ovaries of females run within the gonocoel along the entire length of the trunk, ventral to the trophosome.
 Eggs at different maturation stages can be found in the middle area of the ovaries, and depending on their developmental stage, are referred to as: oogonia, oocytes, and follicular cells.
 When the oocytes mature, they acquire protein and lipid yolk granules.